Shadowgrounds: Modifications

 Frozenbyte has released extensive documentation on how to make modifications on the Shadowgrounds engine, as well as how to make custom maps and scenarios.
 While the first version of the official Level Editor, released on June 29, 2006, was only for retail versions of the game, users who purchased the game via Steam received access to the editor on July 13, 2006.
 With that release, all of the filesystem for the Editor was moved onto the Steam platform.

 After the game was included as part of the third Humble Indie Bundle, the Shadowgrounds and Shadowgrounds: Survivor source code (but not their graphics or level editor) was publicly released.
 The source-code license prohibits commercial use and permits Frozenbyte to change the license terms at will.

 Reception

-Shadowgrounds received above-average reviews according to the review aggregation website Metacritic.
-While the game was generally praised for its successful recreation of classic top down shooter gameplay, it was criticized as being somewhat repetitive as well as being sometimes overly difficult, especially due to its lack of a standard saving system.
-The game's plot was criticized for being too simplistic or not presented well enough to hold one's interest.

-Reaction to the game's atmosphere was mixed, with some reviewers finding the game genuinely frightening, while others found it unimpressive or found its presentation simply not as competent or successful as it was implemented in similar games such as the Doom series, to which Shadowgrounds was often compared.
-Critics generally thought favourably of the game's graphics, which were complimented for being rich and detailed, especially for a budget title.
-The game's music and sound effects were praised; Lordi guitarist Amen played guitar on the official Shadowgrounds soundtrack, which was composed by Ari Pulkkinen.

-GamingOnLinux reviewer Hamish Paul Wilson commented, "despite its faults, Shadowgrounds remains an admirable action romp with enough attractive elements to make it worthy of a measured recommendation."
+Shadowgrounds received "mixed or average reviews" according to the review aggregation website Metacritic.